 Facebook Town Hall, House.gov, and Senate.gov can help you locate your representatives.
 International alumni can write to those representing their U.S. university by entering the zip code of that university.

 In addition to writing, call your members of the House and Senate to urge full funding of the Fulbright Program.
 Be sure to provide your name and address so it can be verified that you reside in their district.
-Refer to our Advocacy Toolkit for resources to use when calling your Congressman.
+Refer to our Advocacy Toolkit for resources to use when calling your member of Congress.

 Write to Your Local Newspaper

 Write a letter to the editor of a local newspaper to explain the value of the Fulbright Program.
 If your letter is published, share the link with us, forward the article to your members of the House and Senate, and post it to your social media accounts using the hashtag #StandForFulbright.

 Share your Fulbright story on Facebook, Twitter, LinkedIn, and other social media with the hashtag #StandForFulbright.
 Follow the hashtag to read and react to the experiences of fellow Fulbright alumni, and continue to use our trademark #Fulbright hashtag on your posts, as well.